 You must return the completed form to us with proof of rabies vaccination and a check payable to the “City of Southfield."
 In order to receive the discounted rate listed as S/N (spayed/ neutered) you will need to furnish documented proof of neutering from your veterinarian.
 Once the information is processed a license will be mailed to you.
-The same information is required when purchasing at the Police Records Department.
+The same information is required when purchasing at the Police Records Bureau.

 Pet License Fees:

 |Animals not Neutered

 || Neutered Animals

 || 1 YR Spayed/Neutered $10.00

 || Senior Owner - 1 YR $9.00